KhalilGhanem/reading-notes/code301/Class11.md

 # Authorization and Authentication flows

 1. What is the difference between authorization and authentication?

+    Authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.

 2. What is Authorization Code Flow?

+    It is the exchange of an Authorization Code for an access token.

 3. What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

+    During authentication, mobile and native applications can use the Authorization Code Flow, but they require additional security.
+Additionally, single-page apps have special challenges.
+To mitigate these, OAuth 2.0 provides a version of the Authorization Code Flow which makes use of a Proof Key for Code Exchange (PKCE).

 4. What is Implicit Flow with Form Post?

+    OAuth 2.0 provides the Implicit Flow, which is intended for Public Clients, or applications which are unable to securely store Client Secrets.

 5. What is Client Credentials Flow?

+    With machine-to-machine (M2M) applications, such as CLIs, daemons, or services running on your back-end, the system authenticates and authorizes the app rather than a user.

 6. What is Device Authorization Flow?

+    With input-constrained devices that connect to the internet, rather than authenticate the user directly, the device asks the user to go to a link on their computer or smartphone and authorize the device.

 7. What is Resource Owner Password Flow?

+    Though we do not recommend it, highly-trusted applications can use the Resource Owner Password Flow, which requests that users provide credentials (username and password), typically using an interactive form.